sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 3. Release the `RESET` button.
 4. Release the `BOOT` button.

 The SidecarTridge TOS emulator will enter the firmware update mode and appear as a USB mass storage device on your computer with the name `RPI-RP2`.
 Copy the firmware file to the root directory of the mass storage device and wait for the firmware update process to complete.
-If after the update the SidecarTridge TOS emulator does not reboot, press the `RESET` button for a few seconds to restart the device.
+If, after the update, the SidecarTridge TOS emulator does not reboot, press the `RESET` button for a few seconds to restart the device.

 The firmware update process is now complete, and you can proceed to the next section to verify the installation.